rickmeister1112/Aragon.ai/README.md

 ## Database Schema

-The application uses a dynamic status system with the following key tables:
+The application uses Prisma ORM with PostgreSQL and a dynamic status system:

+### Models
-- `boards`: Store board information
+- **Board**: Store board information with title, description, and timestamps
-- `board_statuses`: Store custom statuses for each board
+- **BoardStatus**: Store custom statuses for each board with position, color, and labels
-- `tasks`: Store tasks with references to boards and statuses
+- **Task**: Store tasks with references to boards and statuses, including priority enum

+### Key Features
+- Foreign key relationships with cascade deletes
+- Enum support for task priorities (LOW, MEDIUM, HIGH)
+- Automatic timestamps (createdAt, updatedAt)
+- Position-based ordering for statuses and tasks

+## Development Features

+- **Structured Logging**: Winston logger with different log levels
+- **Performance Monitoring**: Request timing and performance metrics
+- **Security**: Helmet for security headers, rate limiting
+- **Error Handling**: Comprehensive error handling with user-friendly messages
+- **Validation**: Input validation on both frontend and backend
+- **Database Optimization**: Prisma ORM with optimized queries

 ## Future Enhancements

-- User authentication
+- User authentication and authorization
-- Real-time updates
+- Real-time updates with WebSockets
-- File attachments
+- File attachments for tasks
 - Due dates and reminders
 - Team collaboration features
 - Board templates
 - Export/import functionality
+- Advanced filtering and search
+- Mobile app development

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

+## License

+This project is licensed under the MIT License.